 FALL 2017 APPLICATION AVAILABLE HERE.

-The program runs from mid-August to late December each fall semester, and early January to mid- May each spring semester.
+The program runs from mid-August to mid-December each fall semester, and early January to mid- May each spring semester.
 Final program dates will be provided to students once determined.

 Student Life & Activities

-Students must have a minimum cumulative GPA of 3.0 and minimum sophomore standing at the commencement of the program.
+This program is only open to Communication, Journalism and Public Relations majors.
+The program is currently not open to Annenberg minors.
+Students must have a minimum cumulative GPA of 3.0 and minimum sophomore standing as of the commencement of the program.

 SJACS/COMPETITIVE APPLICATION CYCLE WARNING: